top of page

 Be honest about it, reach out to the job poster, and ask if they would consider you (if you meet all other qualification requirements).
 Sometimes, this requirement is non-negotiable (for whatever reason, the hiring manager wants someone with 3 years of experience for that role), but it also might happen that they will value your honesty and give you a chance.

-Find a short guide below on how to write the most important resume sections.
+Here is how to write the most important resume sections:

 Work smarter, not harder, and ask for help when you need it.
 Good luck! 🍀